FOCUS-Venezuela's oil partners head for the exit, forgoing unpaid debt

 Some companies losing staff in Venezuela or dealing with labor claims, including Venezuelan oil firm Suelopetrol and GPB Global Resources, have discovered PDVSA appointed new joint venture managers or took over their operations.

-GPB Global Resources, a minority stakeholder in the Petrozamora joint venture, in September lost access to its fields with no official explanation given by PDVSA, sources and workers said.
+GPB Global Resources, a stakeholder in the Petrozamora joint venture, in September lost operational control on the ground of its projects, even though it had not been informed on a takeovernor received any compensation from PDVSA, the company said.

+"There is a very substantial debt owed by the Petrozamora joint venture to a subsidiary of GPB Global Resources," the company said in a statement, adding that it intends to pursue "all available avenues of recourse" against PDVSA, Venezuela or any third party that may acquire the shares or assets.

-"They left without paying us completely," said a worker from Petrozamora who asked not to be identified, referring to GPB.
+A worker from Petrozamora who asked not to be identified said staff has not been paid completely.
 "Days ago, an official passed by and said the company had not respected its contract with PDVSA."

 With companies and workers leaving almost en masse, the abandonment of oilfields is visible near Maracaibo Lake, among Venezuela's oldest producing region.
 Its oil output keeps falling, outages became routine and some workers are on the verge of starvation.

-"A month ago, they tried to restart a small rig and it caused an explosion than sent crude to people's houses," said a neighbor of Maracaibo's Cabimas oilfield, his feet stained with oil.
+"A month ago, they tried to restart a small rig and it caused an explosion that sent crude to people's houses," said a neighbor of Maracaibo's Cabimas oilfield, his feet stained with oil.

 From over 110,000 workers a decade ago, PDVSA's workforce has dropped to about 60,000 people, said Daniel Delgado, a union leader at the Tia Juana oilfield.